Denis-Gavrielov/finance_lookup/README.md

 to request the news stories or press releases it will skip this task.

 Note that the programme is done for my productivity and not to look fancy.

-If you want to reach out or are testing this programme and have any recommendations then please let me know via email (d.gavrielov@icloud.com).